vuode/contacts/README.md

 * Search by name or last name
 * Debounced loading for optimal image fetching
 * Selecting contacts
-* Logging selected IDs to console and toggling selection on contact click
+* Displaying number of selected contacts
+* Clearing selected contacts

 How to run project locally:
 1. Clone the repo